QuentinRa/blog.quentinra.dev/cybersecurity/red-team/_knowledge/topics/file_transfer.md

 #### Other webservers 🎡

-You may leverage an installed web development tool/package:
+You may leverage an installed web development tool/package to start a webserver allowing clients to download files:

 ```shell!
 $ php -S 127.0.0.1:8080 # php